 - MS applicants: A final decision

 Remote interviews with faculty, students, and alumni are held mid-January.
-Each applicant self identifies faculty of interest for the interview.
-We are purposeful in scheduling each applicant with their choices of self-identified faculty but we cannot guarantee this will happen 100% of the time.
+Each applicant identifies faculty of interest for the interview.
+We are purposeful in scheduling each applicant with their choices of self-identified faculty but we cannot guarantee this will happen 100 percent of the time.
 Applicants and faculty are paired for individual interviews.
 Interviews with current students may occur in panel format.

 After interviews, the admissions committee meets to review each applicant to make final recommendations for admission.
 Admissions notifications are sent by mid-February.

 The admissions review process happens separately but similarly for each deadline for the MS Program.
 Admissions notifications are sent three weeks after each deadline.